official-stockfish/WDL_model/Readme.md

 To generate the WLD model two steps are needed:

 1. Run scoreWLDstat.py to parse a large collection of pgn files providing the data.
-The script will look for pgn files in the current directory tree that match fishtest names: `"[a-z0-9]*-[0-9]*.pgn"`
+By default the script will look for pgn files in the pgn folder that end with `.pgn`, unless a different directory is specified.

 2. Run scoreWLDana_moves_fit.py to compute the model parameters